ha0ye/github-practices-codeathons/README.md

 NO previous experience with git is required.

+## Prerequisites

+This lesson assumes you:

+  - are proficient in programming and data analysis

 ## Learning Outcomes

 By the end of the workshop, participants will be able to: